hhprg/C64Engine/README.md

 Install [VICE](https://vice-emu.sourceforge.io/) to run the built project or to run Bin/Engine.prg.

-Install [CharPad](https://subchristsoftware.itch.io/charpad-free-edition) to view the background char tile map file in the Assets folder.
+Install [CharPad](https://subchristsoftware.itch.io/charpad-free-edition) to view the background char tile map file in the Assets folder (from the game IO).

-Install [SpritePad](https://subchristsoftware.itch.io/spritepad-pro) to view the sprites file in the Assets folder.
+Install [SpritePad](https://subchristsoftware.itch.io/spritepad-pro) to view the sprites file in the Assets folder (from the game Armalyte).

 Use this command line to build the project in the Source folder:
 `java -jar C:\C64\Tools\KickAssembler\kickass.jar Main.asm`